There is a terrific tobogganing hill a couple hundred metres from where I live.

-My children spent many an hour sliding down that hill, as did numerous other kids from the neighbourhood.
+My children spent many an hour sliding down and climbing up that hill as did numerous other kids from around the neighbourhood.

 There were even a few of us older kids out there once in a while, reliving our youth by taking a blast of frozen ice particles to the face.

-I never had an actual toboggan when I was a young lad, but I have ridden on one and quickly learned the snow pours over the top of the wooden contraption and sandblasts, or rather snowblasts, you in the face, tearing off the first layer of skin and rendering you temporarily blind.
+I never had an actual toboggan when I was a young lad, but I have ridden on one a few and the snow just pours over the top of the wooden contraption and hits you in the face, tearing off the first layer of skin and rendering you temporarily blind.

-But, the more the hill is used the less powder there is, until eventually, the snow packs down and the slope ices up until it is basically a downhill skating rink, allowing participants to break the sound barrier before they reach the bottom of the hill.
+Of course, the more the hill is used the less powder there is.
+Eventually, the snow packs down and the slope ices up until it is basically a downhill skating rink, allowing participants to break the sound barrier before they reach the bottom of the hill.